Barings Bank

 Barings Bank was a British merchant bank based in London.
 It was one of England's oldest merchant banks after Berenberg Bank, Barings' close collaborator and German representative.
 It was founded in 1762 by Francis Baring, a British-born member of the German–British Baring family of merchants and bankers.

 In 1802, Barings and Hope & Co. were called on to facilitate the largest land purchase in history: the Louisiana Purchase, which doubled the size of the United States.
 It is regarded as "one of the most historically significant trades of all time".
-Barings helped to finance the United States government during the War of 1812.
+Barings also helped to finance the United States government during the War of 1812.
 By 1818, Barings was called "the sixth great European power", after England, France, Prussia, Austria and Russia.
-In the 1820s Barings ceded dominance in the City of London to the rival firm of N M Rothschild & Sons.
+Due to a fall-off in business and some poor leadership, Barings ceded dominance in the City of London to the rival firm of N M Rothschild & Sons in the 1820s but remained heavily involved in the slave-powered economy through its investments in cotton and trading in slave-based mortgages.